Language Support

 Early Years

 We view every child in our Mini-Mantas and Early Years Programme as an English language learner and therefore no level of English is mandatory at this grade level.
 A child's ability to take instruction and be a positive member of the class is our admissions focus at this young age.
-That being said, a cap on nationalities and first language is in place to support diversity and English language progress.

 Primary School

-Grades 2 to 5
+Grades 1 to 5

 Secondary School